HoneyBook

 vCita

 Marketing is one of vCita's differentiators.
 The Business plan includes email and SMS marketing campaigns for promotions, announcements, and follow-ups to segmented client lists.
-The Platinum plan adds automated campaigns that trigger based on client behavior (e.g., re-engagement emails for clients who have not booked in 90 days) and custom branding.
+The Platinum plan adds automated campaigns that trigger based on client behavior (for example, re-engagement emails for clients who have not booked in 90 days) and custom branding.
 Email and SMS reminders are included on every plan, reducing no-shows without manual effort.

 Strengths: Email and SMS campaigns (Business+), automated marketing (Platinum), SMS reminders on all plans.